THE MUDDLE FAMILIES

 James and Harriet’s eleventh child was Ernest Stanley Muddle, known as Stanley, who was born in Paterson registration district in New South Wales on 10 July 1885.
 Stanley died when about two years old, his death being registered in Paterson registration district during 1887.

-Isaac and Amelia’s fifth child (Isaac’s sixth) was Ann Muddle who was born at Buxted in Sussex in March 1834, and baptised at St Margaret the Queen Church in Buxted on 27 April 1834.
+Isaac and Amelia’s fifth child (Isaac’s sixth) was Ann Muddle who was born at Buxted in Sussex in March 1834, and baptised at the Parish Church of St Margaret the Queen in Buxted on 27 April 1834.
 Then in 1838 Ann, at the age of 4, emigrated from England to New South Wales, with the rest of the family, on the William Metcalfe.

 When she was about 17 years old Ann married 26-year-old Benjamin Boorer on 10 March 1851 at St Mary’s Church, Upper Allyn,[4] which is north of Gresford on the Allyn River in New South Wales, and in Houghton Parish.
 Benjamin was the son of William and Susanna Boorer; he had been baptised at St Martin’s Church in Brasted, Kent, England on 1 January 1825, and he had emigrated from England to Australia in 1849 on the John Bright.